syswonder/ruxgo/README.md

 # RukosKit

-A Cargo-like build tool for C and C++ applications
+A Cargo-like build tool for building C and C++ applications

 🚧 Working In Progress.

+## Usage

+Write a config_linux.toml for linux and a config_win32.toml for windows in the project directory

 ## Features & TODOs